wureset-tools/docs/README.md

-# Project Documentation
+# Docs

 This repository contains the documentation for the project.
-The documentation has been created using [MkDocs](https://www.mkdocs.org/) and can be viewed online at [https://your-domain.com](https://your-domain.com).
+The documentation has been created using [MkDocs](https://www.mkdocs.org/) and can be viewed online at [https://docs.wureset.online/](https://docs.wureset.online/).

 ## Prerequisites